 Write a poem in syntactically independent couplets, making meaning by accretion through the juxtaposition of the couplets.
 There may be an over-arching theme binding the couplets together, but they should be thematically independent to the degree that they could be moved around freely within the poem.
 Alter lines of poetry from at least two other poems and fold them into your poem.
 Alter one joke or punch line and fold it into your poem.

-Heather Green is the author of No Other Rome (forthcoming in 2021, Akron UP), as well as two chapbooks, No Omen and The Match Array.
+Heather Green is the author of No Other Rome (Akron Poetry Series, Akron UP).
 Her poems have appeared in Bennington Review, Denver Quarterly, the New Yorker, and elsewhere.
 She is the translator of Tristan Tzara’s Noontimes Won (Octopus Books) and Guide to the Heart Rail (Goodmorning Menagerie).
 Her translations of Tzara’s work have appeared in Asymptote, Open Letters Monthly, Poetry International, and several anthologies.
 She teaches in the School of Art at George Mason University and is a faculty member of the Cedar Crest Pan-European MFA in Creative Writing.
 More at https://www.heather-green.com/.